Don-Alvin/Frontend-mentor-challenges/README.md

 # Frontend-mentor-challenges
-These is a series of frontend mentor challenges to continue practicing frontend technologies
+This is a series of frontend mentor challenges to continue practicing frontend technologies